BNSC1/android-notes/README.md

 Fake object: lightweight and usually frameworkless implementation of the real-world functions for testing

 Mock object: object with preconfigured behaviors that is expected to be run defined times in a test

+Robolectric: a testing framework for Android that allows developers to write unit tests that run on the JVM instead of on a device or emulator.
+The framework provides a simulated Android environment that allows developers to test their code in a controlled and isolated environment, enabling faster and more efficient testing.

 # Network